craftofelectronics/craftofelectronics.github.com/assignments/learn-to-solder.md

 # Submission

-Before class begins on Friday, either myself or Tachu need to look at your notes and sign off that you are prepared to begin working on your Freeduino.
+Before class begins on Friday, either myself or the TA need to look at your notes and sign off that you are prepared to begin working on your Freeduino.
 By this, I mean that I would like to see notes in your notebook that are:

 1. **Well organized**.
 At the least, they need to be legible.
 2. **Comprehensive**.
 At the least, your notes should demonstrate you know what soldering is.